alexnaiman/Object-Oriented-Programming--Lab-assignments/Laboratory3(Week 5-6)/README.md

 the specific operations: add, remove, length, etc. The array of elements in the DynamicVector must be dynamically allocated

- * For the second iteration Iteration 2 should solve all problem requirements.
+ * For the second iteration we should solve all problem requirements.
 The DynamicVector should be modified to use templates.

 ##### Prerequisites